LiorKogan/StreamSampler/README.md

  - X,Y,Z: Presented in ["Random Sampling with a Reservoir"](http://www.cs.umd.edu/~samir/498/vitter.pdf) [Jeferey Scott Vitter, 1985]
  - K,L,M: Presented in ["Reservoir-Sampling Algorithms of Time Complexity O(n(1+log(N)-log(n)))"](http://dl.acm.org/citation.cfm?id=198435) [Kim-Hung Li, 1994]

-In all these papers, the algorithms were drafted such that the fetching of elements from the stream is controlled by the algorithm (A  *GetNextElement()* function is called from within the algorithms).
+In all these papers, the algorithms were drafted such that the fetching of elements from the stream is controlled by the algorithm (An external function, *GetNextElement()*, is called from within the algorithms).
 Such flow-control is generally less suitable for real-world scenarios.
 In this implementation, the algorithms were rearranged such that a process can fetch elements from the stream, and a member-function of the stream sampler class (*AddElement()*) should be called.

 This implementation also extend the algorithms by supporting simultaneous extraction of any given number of independent sample sets.